-The Centre for Child Nutrition & Health (CCNH) is a model for interdisciplinary, multi-institutional research.
+The Joannah & Brian Lawson Centre for Child Nutrition (Lawson Centre) is a model for interdisciplinary, multi-institutional research.
 Together, our researchers in nutritional sciences, paediatrics, family and community medicine, social determinants of health, behavioural science, anthropology, health policy, food supply and regulation, communication, and education will help us realize our common vision.

 Our network of experts helps to shape health policies and guidelines, clinical practice, and product innovations in the food industries to improve the health of children of all ages in Canada and around the world.
 The University of Toronto’s international collaborations in China, Brazil, Ethiopia, Kenya, Bangladesh, and many other countries help to spread our ideas worldwide.